 Clip – makes them invisible

-Fade – visible but faded, normal colour retained
+Fade – visible but faded, normal color retained

-Fade-light – a lesser fade, normal colour retained
+Fade-light – a lesser fade, normal color retained

 Fade-grey – faded to a light grey